Hi! I’m so glad you’re here. I’m Karen and I confess I’m pretty much always craving some particular thing to eat or cook.

 If you love good food but often struggle finding time to actually cook, or often search the grocery store wondering what to buy and what to do with it, there are recipes here to help.

 Here’s a sample of easy recipes that are big on flavor:

 - Rosemary Brown Sugar Pork Chops

 - Pappardelle Pasta with Mushroom Ragu

 Looking back I can see that those hours spent around the table were a gift from my grandparents.
 It was the best way they knew to keep family bound together and nourished, as generations multiplied, kids grew up and babies were born.

-I’m drawn to the simplicity of peasant food – Italian-style first of all, but also from just about any culture where dishes are shared communally, from big platters that get passed around the table.
+Maybe because of that, I’m drawn to the simplicity of rustic food – Mediterranean for sure — but also from cultures where dishes are shared communally, from big platters that get passed around the table.

 10 things I love:

 - A full moon shining on the ocean

 - A good set of headphones and great music